-Pfizer’s COVID-19 pill brings hope — and some serious medication interactions
+Pfizer’s COVID-19 pill has some serious medication interactions

-A promising new antiviral is beginning to appear on pharmacy shelves.
-But the recently authorized treatment may be risky if you take certain long-term medications.
+Paxlovid® is one of the most effective treatments available to prevent severe COVID-19.
+But the FDA-authorized antiviral may be risky if you take certain long-term medications.

-In December 2021, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for Pfizer’s Paxlovid® (nirmatrelvir and ritonavir tablets), an oral antiviral regimen for the treatment of mild-to-moderate COVID-19.
+Pfizer’s Paxlovid (nirmatrelvir and ritonavir tablets) is an oral antiviral regimen for the treatment of mild-to-moderate COVID-19.
 The oral medication is intended for patients 12 years and older who have tested positive for COVID-19 and are at high risk for developing severe disease — either due to age or underlying health conditions, such as diabetes, heart disease, cancer, chronic lung disease, or a weakened immune system.

-While the clinical study that led to Paxlovid‘s EUA shows it to be highly effective at preventing hospitalization and death if started early enough, the treatment poses a number of serious risks if you take other long-term medications.
+While the clinical study that led to Paxlovid‘s Emergency Use Authorization (EUA) shows it to be highly effective at preventing hospitalization and death if started early enough, the treatment poses a number of serious risks if you take other long-term medications.

 We spoke with two Express Scripts® Pharmacy registered pharmacists, Robert Sardon and Marie Jacinto-Dearing, about how Paxlovid works, which medications interact with Paxlovid, and how your care team can work together to decide if Paxlovid is right for you.